kappa-wingman/useful-links/readme.md

     - [DNSViz](https://dnsviz.net/)
   - WHOIS
     - [ICANN Whois](https://lookup.icann.org/lookup)
     - [Versign Whois](https://www.verisign.com/en_GB/domain-names/whois/index.xhtml?loc=en_GB) - Cloudflare said ICANN is cached and may have delay, and Versign should be used instead.
-But this Whois server does not support all TLD
+But this Whois server does not support all TLDs
 - Flushing public DNS cache of some vendors
   - [Cloudflare](https://1.1.1.1/purge-cache/)
   - [Google](https://developers.google.com/speed/public-dns/cache)